INTERNATIONAL DAY OF PRAYER

 FOR THE PERSECUTED CHURCH

-In the modern church calendar, the first two Sundays of November are set apart to remember and pray for those persecuted for their faith in Christ.
-We call these days the International Days of Prayer for the Persecuted Church (IDOP).
+In the modern church calendar, the first Sunday of November is set apart to remember and pray for those persecuted for their faith in Christ.
+We call this day the International Day of Prayer for the Persecuted Church (IDOP).

 Today’s greatest untold story is that more than 100 million Christians worldwide face persecution for their faith in the Lord Jesus Christ.
 Daily Christians in countries such as Eritrea, Nigeria, India, Pakistan, Sudan and Sri Lanka face imprisonment, violence and even death.

 IDOP is a time set apart for us to remember thousands of our Christian brothers and sisters around the world who suffer persecution, simply because they confess Jesus as Lord.